Market Review: Open

 |Publish Final Determination||By 7 April 2023|

-The Panel will be holding a public forum for the 2022 FOS review on Friday 27 May between 9.30am and 11.30am (AEST).
+The Panel will be holding a public forum for the 2022 FOS review on Thursday 15 December.
 The forum will provide an opportunity for stakeholders to engage with representatives from the Reliability Panel on issues related to the Frequency operating standard.
 The forum registration page is available here.
-Registrations are due by 5pm Tuesday 24 May.
+Registrations are due by 5pm Monday 12 December 2022.

 Under the National Electricity Rules (NER) the Panel is responsible for determining the power system security standards, including the FOS that apply to the national electricity market (NEM).
 These standards govern the maintenance of system security and reliability in the NEM; both the mainland NEM and Tasmania.

 The FOS define the range of allowable frequency for the power system under different conditions, including normal operation as well as after events that occur that can impact the power system.
 Specifically, it defines the frequency bands and timeframes:

 - in which the system frequency must be restored following different events, such as the failure of a transmission line or separation of a region from the rest of the NEM.

 - which are referred to by the performance standards that apply to generator and network equipment in the NEM.

 The frequency operating standard for the mainland NEM and Tasmania was last reviewed and determined by the Reliability Panel in 2019.